TownyAdvanced/TownyResources/README.md

     ```
    - Daily Player Limits
      <br>Due to technical limitations, it is currently not possible to have daily-limits for *Slimefun* resources.
 However, a reasonably good extraction-control configuration can be achieved by first adding the small few raw *Slimefun* resources to the Town Production offers (*Sifted Ore, Oil Bucket, Uranium, Salt, Nether Ice*), and then disabling the small few machines which directly extract these (*gold_pan, oil_pump etc.*).
+10. If you want to use the [*MythicMobs*](https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/Home) plugin with *TownyResources*:
+    - Town Production:
+    <br>You can add *MythicMobs* items to the offers list, simply by using *MythicMobs* item 'internal_name'.
+See [here](https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/Items).
+Example:
+    ```
+    ...{example_category, 100, 1, ExampleItem}...{another_example_category, 100, 1, ExampleItem, ExampleItem2}...

+    Mythic Mobs item config (plugins/MythicMobs/Items/example_items.yml)
+    ExampleItem:
+      Id: stone
+      Data: 0
+      Display: '&3Example Item'
+    ExampleItem2:
+      Id: dirt
+      Data: 0
+      Display: '&3Example Item 2'
+        ```
-10. If you want to translate material names into a non-english language, first ensure you have the [*LangUtils*](https://ci.nyaacat.com/job/LanguageUtils/job/1.17/) plugin installed, then set your preferred language in the *TownyResources* Config.yml file.
+11. If you want to translate material names into a non-english language, first ensure you have the [*LangUtils*](https://ci.nyaacat.com/job/LanguageUtils/job/1.17/) plugin installed, then set your preferred language in the *TownyResources* Config.yml file.
-11. Edit the *TownyResources* config.yml file, and set `surveys > enabled` to `true`.
+12. Edit the *TownyResources* config.yml file, and set `surveys > enabled` to `true`.
-12. Run `/tra reload`, then `/ta reload`.
+13. Run `/tra reload`, then `/ta reload`.
 # Player Guide
 ### Town Production
 ###### Information